 What is BCC in Email?

-When it comes to advanced email functions, BCC is an often-overlooked feature that still has a place in our daily communications.
-Today, despite the fact that we’re now more reliant on instant messengers and team chat than ever before, BCC can help you and your colleagues observe proper email etiquette and remain on the right side of data privacy policies.
-In fact, when used correctly, it can fulfill a few unique functions not found in instant messengers—helping you to enhance privacy and still keep everyone in the loop.
+Despite the fact that we’re now more reliant on instant messengers and team chat than ever before, BCC can help you and your colleagues observe proper BCC email etiquette and remain on the right side of data privacy policies.
+Here’s how.

 Today, when asking what BCC in email is, we can think of it as a way to send a single message to multiple contacts—giving you a purely electronic way of copying your emails.
 However, where BCC differs from standard CC is that, whenever you enter email addresses into the BCC field, those email addresses will not be shared with the recipients of your email.
 The “blind” part of BCC essentially hides any email addresses you enter into that field from the contacts you send your message to.